 SafeRec AI technology protects your agency and candidates against umbrella companies by performing real-time forensic audits of all payslips, ensuring your candidate’s payments are processed compliantly.

-For umbrella companies, this technology allows payslips to be processed compliantly in real time – giving reassurance to everyone else in the supply chain – including contractors, of course.
+For umbrella companies, this technology allows payslips to be processed compliantly in real time – reassuring everyone else in the supply chain – including contractors, of course.

 PayePass